Academic Policies

 Liberal Arts, Historical and Cultural, and Critical Race Studies Requirements

 AP and other advanced standing credits will not satisfy any Gallatin degree requirements.
-LS Core courses will not satisfy the Early Modern or Critical Race Studies requirements.
+LS Core courses will not satisfy the Critical Race Studies requirements.

 - Humanities (8 credits required): Satisfied by LS Core (CFI-UF 101 or ACA-UF 101, CFII-UF 102 or ACC-UF 102).